StatCan/aaw-kubeflow-containers/README.md

 Images pushed to the dev acr are only available to the DEV cluster, attempting to use them in prod will fail.

+NOTE: ACR has an image retention policy <Please add here>

 ### docker-bits, the Makefile and You
 The files in the `docker-bits` directory each make up a part of the final dockerfile and are combined depending on what type of dockerfile is being generated.
 You can see which "docker-bits" go into the dockerfile under their respective 'target'.